 A Mounted Faux Deer Head Gets a New Backdrop

-I’m still in the midst of finishing my daughter’s “new” bedroom (big brother’s old room) and decided that her faux deer head, Felipe Hornsworth the First needed a makeover so he wouldn’t get lost on the wall (see how I made Felipe here).
-With a few scraps left from the remodel, I chose to build a framed brick panel to use as a back drop for Felipe. this frame is built exactly like the framed dorm mirror but sized to fit a piece of the leftover brick paneling.
+I’m still in the midst of finishing my daughter’s “new” bedroom (big brother’s old room) and decided that her faux deer head, Felipe Hornsworth the First needed a makeover so he wouldn’t get lost on the wall (see how I made Felipe).
+With a few scraps left from the remodel, I chose to build a framed brick panel to use as a back drop for Felipe.
+This frame is built exactly like the framed dorm mirror but sized to fit a piece of the leftover brick paneling.

 - Wood Glue

 - Fast-drying adhesive such as DAP® Rapid Fuse

 - Finishing supplies (primer & paint, or stain, sealer)